raspberrypilearning/temperature-log/worksheet.md

 ## Live graphing the data

 You can produce a graph of CPU temperatures, that will update as it's recorded.
 For this you'll need the `matplotlib` library.
-The instructions for installing this are [here]()
+The instructions for installing this are [here](https://github.com/raspberrypilearning/temperature-log/blob/master/software.md)

-1. First of all import the `matplotlib` library where your other imports are.
+1. First of all, import the `matplotlib` library where your other imports are.

 ``` python
 import matplotlib.pyplot as plt
 ```

-1. The next three lines can go before you `get_temp()` definition.
+1. The next three lines can go before your `get_temp()` definition.
 They'll tell matplotlib that you're intending on doing interactive plotting, and also create the two lists that will hold the data to be plotted.

 ``` python
 plt.ion()